RA-Rob/rift/docs/getting-started.rst

 Inventory
 ~~~~~~~~

-The inventory defines the hosts and groups that Chasm will manage.
+The inventory defines the hosts and groups that Rift will manage.
 It's stored in the ``inventory/`` directory.

 Playbooks
 ~~~~~~~~